For Immediate Release

-It was standing room only June 27th in the Family Waiting Room on B6 when Children’s Hospital launched a customized hand washing campaign intended to help paediatric patients and their families stay healthy inside and outside of London Health Sciences Centre.
+LONDON, Ontario – Children’s Hospital today launched a customized hand washing campaign intended to help paediatric patients and their families stay healthy inside and outside of London Health Sciences Centre.

-Thanks to funding from the Children’s Health Foundation, paediatric inpatient and day unit patients aged four to nine are now learning about hand hygiene, checking their hand-washing skills with Glitterbug’s ultraviolet light technology, and taking home the Canadian Institute of Child Health’s colouring book “William: Won’t You Wash Your Hands?”.
+Thanks to funding from the Children’s Health Foundation, paediatric inpatient and day unit patients aged four to nine will learn about hand hygiene, get to check their hand-washing skills with Glitterbug’s ultraviolet light technology, and take home the Canadian Institute of Child Health’s colouring book “William: Won’t You Wash Your Hands?” when they visit LHSC.

-The new paediatric hand hygiene program was developed by Lisa Kroesbergen, an Infection Control Practitioner who said young children, those with chronic illnesses and those who are immunocompromised are all at heightened risk of becoming critically ill from infections that may be preventable through good hand hygiene.
+Lisa Kroesbergen, an Infection Control Practitioner, says young children, those with chronic illnesses and those who are immunocompromised are all at risk of becoming critically ill from infections that are preventable through good hand hygiene.

-“By educating this population and their families, we are giving them the tools they need to help keep themselves healthy,” Kroesbergen told the crowd.
-“We are also influencing a generation to practice proper hand washing as a standard behavior."
+“By educating this population and their families, we are giving them the tools they need to help keep healthy,” Kroesbergen says.

-“Children’s Health Foundation is very proud to support the paediatric hand washing initiative in collaboration with Children’s Hospital,” said Crowley.
+“Children’s Health Foundation is very proud to support the paediatric hand washing initiative in collaboration with Children’s Hospital,” says Susan Crowley, President and CEO of the Children’s Health Foundation.
 “While it seems simple, this initiative is vitally important in demonstrating proper hand hygiene to our young patients.”

 The paediatric hand hygiene campaign kicks off today at a launch party for hospital staff, patients and their families.
 Infection control professionals and young patients eager to demonstrate their hand washing skills will be available to the media between 3 p.m. and 4 p.m. today.